 Saturday and Sunday 12pm – 3:00 pm

 We believe that good communication is the foundation of a referral practice.
 Your veterinarian will receive a report of your pet’s care after every visit.
 You will also receive a report of each visit.
-California law requires us to keep all original records on file here, since they are hospital property.
+California law requires us to keep all original records on file here, since they are hospital property, but we are happy to make copies for you.
+Digital copies of radiographs and other imaging, such as CT and ultrasound, can be made available for you as well.

 Our goal is to provide the best quality of care and service for your pet.
 Our fees are typical of specialty hospitals providing advanced medical care.
 An estimate of costs will be given to you before diagnostic work, treatment, or surgery is performed, and a deposit will be collected at that time.
 The balance is due when your pet is discharged from the hospital.